lupyuen/lupyuen.github.io/src/tcc.md

 _72 POSIX Functions?
 Sounds like a lot of work..._

-Actually we might not need all 72 POSIX Functions.
-We stubbed out __most of the functions__ to identify the ones that are called: [tcc-wasm.zig](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/tcc-wasm.zig#L774-L853)
+We might not need all 72 POSIX Functions.
+We stubbed out __many of the functions__ to identify the ones that are called: [tcc-wasm.zig](https://github.com/lupyuen/tcc-riscv32-wasm/blob/main/zig/tcc-wasm.zig#L774-L853)

 ```zig
 // Stub Out the Missing POSIX